 Whilst some of your other customers will not agree to any offshore suppliers and they may push to bring offshore processing locally within EU this has to be weighed by the SaaS provider as to what’s achievable at the time.
-Larger groups of businesses should also consider putting in place inter binding corporate rules if their sister companies which are also operating outside of Europe.
+Larger groups of businesses should also consider putting in place inter binding corporate rules if their sister software companies which are also operating outside of Europe.

 Ensure that there is a contract, role, purpose of processing, binding corporate rules or standard contractual clauses, processing activities technical and security measures.
 There should be confidentiality provisions which are committed to by those everyone who has access to the personal data.

-Will the Offshore Suppliers be Liable?
+Will the offshore subcontractors be liable?

 It is important to assess all the points above along with the potential liability level risks and advise the business of the gaps on a case by case basis.
 Where there are high liability gaps think of the risk this creates for the business and the levels of insurance signed up.